 Interpersonal therapy (IPT) is a type of psychotherapy that aims to cultivate strong attachments.
-Research suggests that it can help improve the symptoms of several mental health conditions.
+Research suggests that it may help improve the symptoms of several mental health conditions.

 Two psychotherapists developed it in the 1970s to help with depression, and clinicians have since used it to treat a variety of mental health issues.
 Learn more in this article.

 IPT is a short-term form of therapy that usually lasts for fewer than